spider-em/Web/README.md

 **[Web](https://spider-em.github.io/Web)** is a graphical user interface for displaying and interacting with [SPIDER](https://spider-em.github.io/SPIDER) format images.
-These images are a standard image format often used for biological electron microscopy,  especially for single-particle reconstruction. *Web* is distributed as part of the  large **SPIDER** electron microscopy imaging package.
+These images are a standard image format often used for biological electron microscopy,  especially for single-particle reconstruction.

 This repository holds *Web* source code and documentation including 50,000 lines of code.
 Releases which contain both *SPIDER* and *Web* software are [available](https://github.com/spider-em/SPIDER/releases)   on Github.